QuickPoses/quickposes.github.io/_posts/2020-04-02-features-session-running-sidebyside.markdown

 description: |
 ---

-- Use your favorite Apple Pencil™ directly in the app if you want so the you can analyse your drawings at the end of the session.
+- Use your favorite Apple Pencil™ directly in the app if you want to.
+If you do so, you'll be able to analyse your drawings at the end of the session.